-If you are new to selling on Amazon, then no doubt you are scratching your head about UPC Codes, FNKSU Codes, ASINS, and all those other weird sounding acronyms floating around!
+If you are new to selling on Amazon, then you might be confused about when to use the different Amazon UPC Codes, FNKSU Codes, ASINS, EANs, and GTINS.

-Firstly let’s be clear about all the different type of codes you will have to deal with.
+First, let’s be clear about the different types of barcodes you will have to deal with.

 A GTIN is the ‘Global Trade Item Number’ and is also referred to as a ‘Barcode’.
 It is the umbrella term for UPCs and EANs and is usually a numerical code between 12 and 14 digits.
 Each unique product should have its own unique GTIN.

-The FNSKU is unique to you as a seller and will always remain the same for that particular ASIN.
-So you can print excess FNSKU labels for inventory not yet sent to Amazon and it will remain valid until you delete the SKU from your inventory.
+The FNSKU is unique to you as a seller and will always remain the same for a particular ASIN.
+So you can print excess FNSKU labels for inventory not yet sent to Amazon and they will remain valid until you delete the SKU from your inventory.

-This is AMAZON’s internal catalog number.
+This is Amazon’s internal catalog number.
 Amazon Standard Identification Numbers (ASINs) are unique blocks of 10 letters and/or numbers that identify items.
-You can find the ASIN on the item’s product information page on Amazon.
+You can find the ASIN on the item’s product information page on Amazon and in the URL.

 For books, the ASIN is the same as the ISBN number, but for all other products, a new ASIN is created when the item is uploaded to the Amazon catalog.

-IF YOU ARE AN FBA PRIVATE LABEL SELLER: With changes made to the Amazon Terms of Service and the introduction of Brand Registry 2.0, we highly recommend that you obtain an official GS1 code directly from the US GS1 authority website here: www.gs1us.org or the UK GS1 site here: www.gs1uk.org
+With the changes made to the Amazon Terms of Service and the introduction of Brand Registry 2.0, we strongly recommend that you only use an official GS1 UPC code.

-This will ensure that your brand name and company are directly associated with the UPC code created for your product.
+This will ensure that your brand name and company are directly associated with the UPC code purchased for your product.

-Caveat: There are other resellers of valid GS1 codes that are in effect, “recycled” codes from companies such as ‘Nationwidebarcode’ or ‘speedybarcodes’.
+There are resellers of valid GS1 codes that are, in effect, “recycled” codes.
+These include companies such as ‘Nationwide Barcode‘ or ‘Speedy Barcodes‘.

-Many Amazon sellers and (even those teaching courses about how to sell on Amazon!) have used these and continue to list products using these sort of codes.
+Many Amazon sellers and (even those teaching courses about how to sell on Amazon!) make the mistake of buying these cheap UPC codes which have been recycled.

 This could also create problems with Amazon.
 They might close your listing down because of invalid GS1 codes, which is why we do not recommend doing it this way.

-Proceed with caution and understand the risks involved in your business if you decide to purchase a resold or recycled GS1 code from a third party!
+⛔ Warning – Proceed with caution and understand the risks involved in your business if you decide to purchase a cheap resold or recycled GS1 code from a third party!

 This shows that the barcode for this product (0884420588689) is correctly registered to the owner – Hewlett Packard.
 They would have no problems getting brand registered as it is directly linked to their company.

-Getting GTIN Exemption for bundles or Private Label
+GTIN Exemption on Amazon for Bundles or Private Label

-If granted the exemption will apply to a particular Amazon category for between 30 – 90 days.
-When this lapses you will simply need to reapply.
+If granted, the exemption will apply to a particular Amazon category and be open for between 30 – 90 days.
+If this lapses before you list your product, you will simply need to reapply.

 Amazon Barcode Printing and Shipping Guide

-The FNSKU is automatically generated by Amazon and is DIFFERENT from the product SKU, which the seller can either let Amazon create automatically, or the Seller can enter a custom SKU code.
-The SKU is used for internal tracking and doesn’t really have much purpose other than for inventory management.
+The FNSKU is automatically generated by Amazon and is DIFFERENT from the product SKU.
+The seller can either let Amazon create the product SKU automatically, or enter a custom SKU code.

 Do you have any more questions about Amazon Barcodes?

-Please be sure to join our Facebook Groups and ask questions from our friendly community of Amazon Sellers!
+Please be sure to join our Amazon Facebook Group and get help from our friendly community of Amazon Sellers!